 The roaster lid was put in place and then the ribs went into a 220F oven for 3 hours.

-This is what the looked like after steam cooking.
-Tilt the roaster lid away from you when removing it; so you don’t get steam bunt.
+This is what the ribs looked like after steam cooking was completed.
+Tilt the roaster lid away from you when removing the lid so you don’t get steam bunt.

 Immediately after steam cooking was completed the roaster lid was removed and the ribs spent 10 minutes under the oven broiler.
-Spareribs are cooked right when the meat draws back the rib bones about half an inch.
+Spareribs are optimally done when the meat draws back the rib bones about one half of an inch.

 This is the entire rack of ribs sliced between each rib.
-They had a good smoke smell & taste and didn’t last very long.
+They had a good smoke smell, texture and taste.